RamVasuthevan/Personal-Website/website/python-notes.markdown

 Return `True` if all cased characters in the string are lowercase and there is at least one cased character, `False` otherwise.

-Cased characters are those with the Unicode general category property being one of “Lu” (Letter, uppercase), “Ll” (Letter, lowercase), or “Lt” (Letter, titlecase).
+Cased characters are those with the Unicode general category property being one of "Lu" (Letter, uppercase), "Ll" (Letter, lowercase), or "Lt" (Letter, titlecase).
 This means that the method checks for characters that are specifically recognized as letters in their uppercase, lowercase, or titlecase forms.

 ```python
 print('a'.islower())   # True